Teens

 The topics addressed in the YDD sessions are:

-• Alcohol and drug use, abuse and prevention
+• Alcohol and drug abuse/prevention

 • Bullying